osrf-migration/vrx-wiki/tutorials/vrx_tasks_2019.md

 **Summary**: Navigate through each of the published waypoints, such that vehicle achieves, as closely as possible, the positions and orientations specified.

 1. Start the example: `roslaunch vrx_gazebo wayfinding.launch`
-1. Subscribe to the task-specific information provided by the :
+1. Subscribe to the task-specific topics provided by the wayfindind scoring plugin:
     * The list of waypoints (given as a [geographic_msgs/GeoPath](http://docs.ros.org/api/geographic_msgs/html/msg/GeoPath.html)):
         * `rostopic echo /vrx/wayfinding/waypoints`
     * The position error values: